MQuy/MQuy.github.io/ebooks/the-pragmatic-programmer.md

 ### The evils of duplication
 Every piece of knowledge should have a single representation within a system.

-There are several cases which duplication might rise
+In order to prevent duplication, we need to know what/where, there are 4 kinds of duplication

 #### Imposed duplication
 It mostly comes from project standards, multiple target platforms(client-server, languages).
-We cannot avoid but we can make it less worse via code generator.
+We cannot avoid but we can make it less worse for example code generator.

 Remember documentation is also an knowledge, therefore, keeping it as high-level explainations as you can.

+#### Inadvertent duplication
+Developer don't realize they are duplicating information due to the misunderstand/mistake in the design/requirement.

+#### Impatient duplication
+It might be from developer lazyness or time pressures that can drive us to take shortcurts for example, copy function/class and make few changes.

+Remember "shortcuts make for long delays"

+#### Interdeveloper duplication
+It happens due to many people on a team, different teams, ...
+The best way to encourage active and frequent communication between developers (setup channel/room to discuss common problems).
+At the high level, it needs a clear design, however, at the module level, commonly needed functionality or data should be located in obvious/shared areas.

+### Orthogonality